Good Wife, Wise Mother: China

 Traditionally in Chinese feudal society, a wife must consider her husband's family more important than her own.
 This sentiment is prevalent to this day, particularly in rural areas.
 The relationship between mother-in-law and daughter-in-law and the relationship between father and son is more important than the relationship between husband and wife.
 A wife must always be submissive to her husband, and she can neither be offensive nor jealous.
 The husband has duties outside of the home and the wife has duties inside, and they do not interfere with the tasks of each other.
-To fulfill the role of "good wife, wise mother," the woman must educate her children accordingly.
+To fulfill the role of "good wife, wise mother", the woman must educate her children accordingly.
 Since Chinese families puts emphasis on prosperity, a wife should also not only be fertile, she needs to produce sons and educate them so that they can succeed in society.

-Japan

-The phrase "good wife, wise mother" appeared in the latter part of the Meiji period in the late 19th century.
-During World War II it was taught to promote conservative, nationalistic, and militaristic state policies and to help a developing capitalist economy.
-From the late 1890s to the end of World War II, the phrase became increasingly prevalent in mass media and higher levels of public and private girl's schools.
-During the 1890s, "good wife and wise mother" was taught only in the higher levels where elite, upper-class girls attended.
-It was introduced to elementary schools' curriculum when the 1911 revision of the ethics textbooks came out.

-Women were taught to fulfill this role due to nationalism.
-The Empire wanted to prevent Western invasion.
-While Western countries were making improvements in women's social rights, such as suffrage, Japan was just beginning to confront women's movements.
-Japan tried to establish the woman's role and control new social movements through regularized education and prohibiting social and political rights.